Eu Chooi Yip

-Eu Chooi Yip (余柱业 (余柱業, Yú Zhùyè); 2 December 1918 - 4 October 1995) was a prominent member of the anti-colonial and Communist movements in Malaya and Singapore in the 1950s and 1960s.
+Eu Chooi Yip (zh; 2 December 1918 – 4 October 1995) was a prominent member of the anti-colonial and Communist movements in Malaya and Singapore in the 1950s and 1960s.
 Eu Chooi Yip was born in Kuantan, Malaysia.

 He was the Secretary of the Malayan Democratic Union (MDU), Singapore's first political party.
 He actively engaged in Anti-British League, established by the Malayan Communist Party (MCP) and was responsible for pro-communist propaganda productions.
 After Eu Chooi Yip joined the MCP, he was responsible for the underground communist movement in Singapore from the 1950s to 1960s.
 He was the Secretary-General of the United Front of the MCP, called the Malayan National Liberation League, which set its office in Beijing.
 During the Cultural Revolution, he was one of the directors taking in charge of the radio station, the voice of Malayan Revolution.
 In 1990, he returned to Singapore after receiving the invitation from the Singapore government.
 Eu Chooi Yip served as a senior research fellow at Institute of East Asian philosophy in Singapore.
 He died on 4 October 1995, aged 76.